 Stem cells are undeveloped (immature) cells that can become any type of cell in the body.

 Researchers are studying breast stem cells from people without cancer, and from people with different stages of breast cancer.
 They want to understand more about how stem cells are involved in the start of certain breast diseases.
 Knowing more about how breast stem cells work may also help to develop future treatments.

-Drugs to prevent breast cancer
+Drugs to lower the risk of breast cancer

-But due to side effects, they do not recommend these drugs if you have had a blood clot or are at risk of developing one.
+Due to the side effects of tamoxifen or raloxifene, doctors do not recommend these drugs if you have had a blood clot or are at risk of developing one.

 So researchers are looking for other drugs to prevent breast cancer which do not have these side effects.
 A trial is looking at a drug called Ulipristal acetatete (UA) to see if it helps prevent breast cancer.
 This drug doesn’t have the same side effects as tamoxifen or raloxifene.

 The Breakthrough Generations Study

 This is a large study looking into the causes of breast cancer.
 It is recruiting thousands of women.
 They are looking into the lifestyle, environmental, genetic and hormonal factors that might affect an individual’s risk of developing breast cancer.